Chō Tsurahide

 Chō Tsurahide (長 連豪) was a samurai from Ishikawa Prefecture who was instrumental in the assassination of Ōkubo Toshimichi.

-After Saigō Takamori began his uprising in Kagoshima Prefecture in 1877, Chō was among the first of the Kaga Domain (Kanazawa) figures to enact anti-Meiji plans.
+After Saigō Takamori began his uprising in Kagoshima Prefecture in 1877, Chō was among the first of the Kaga Domain (Kanazawa) figures to enact anti-government plans.
 He traveled twice to Kagoshima Prefecture to meet Saigō.

+After Saigō's death, he aligned himself with Shimada Ichirō and his Sanko-ji faction in blaming Kido Takayoshi and Ōkubo.
+Since Kido died of an illness, they focussed on the successful assassination of Ōkubo alone.
+He was executed as punishment.